-If you’re looking for the best things to do in Vienna, then you’ve come to the right place.

 If you are looking for the best things to do in Vienna, you are in for a treat.

-Vienna is one of those cities filled with imperial palaces, elegant coffee houses, beautiful museums, and streets that you will be desperate toe explore.
+Vienna is one of those cities filled with imperial palaces, elegant coffee houses, beautiful museums, and streets that you will be desperate to explore.

-There are so many incredible places to visit in Vienna, from exploring Schönbrunn Palace and the Hofburg to riding the famous Wiener Riesenrad, listening to classical music, or spending hours in one of the city’s historic cafés.
+Riding the famous Wiener Riesenrad, listening to classical music, or spending hours in one of the city’s historic cafés.

-This guide covers some of the best attractions in Vienna, including famous landmarks, museums, palaces, hidden gems, and unique experiences that should absolutely be added to your Vienna itinerary.
+This guide covers some of the best attractions in Vienna, including famous landmarks, museums, palaces, and hidden gems.

 15 Best Things To Do In Vienna For First-Time Visitors